Sponsored by NSF’s NOIRLab

 The Teen Astronomy Café program is an out-of-school program that offers high school students opportunities to interact with scientists who work at the forefront of astronomy.
-The program will be from 9:30am til noon on the first Saturday mornings of the month from October through May (except for January).
+The program will be from 9:30am til noon on one Saturday morning each month from October through May (except for January).

 Students explore the birth and death of stars, killer asteroids, the structure of the universe, gravitational lenses, dark energy, dark matter, colliding galaxies and more.
 A hands-on activity related to the short presentation will follow as part of the Teen Astronomy Cafés experience – either as a state-of-the-art computer lab activity, a movie, a deeper discussion, or an exploration of the topic with a 3-D printer or an Oculus Rift.
 The students will use the actual computer programs and data that the scientists use!

 The Teen Astronomy Cafés are open to all high school students at no cost.
 The program aims to elevate student achievement and desire to go to college, and perhaps inspire some students to pursue a career in science, technology, engineering, or mathematics (STEM).

 If students are interested in attending any or all of the Teen Astronomy Cafés, please have them register at http://www.teenastronomycafe.org.
 Dates for the Teen Astronomy Cafés this coming academic year are:

 Due to COVID-19 concerns, the Teen Astronomy Cafés for this academic year will be hosted online.
 Registered students will be emailed a link to join the event a week prior to the Café.
 Once we are able to meet in person again, the Cafés will resume taking place at NSF’s NOIRLab.